RandyBrown12/Independent_Study/W5-6Notes/W5-6Notes.md

 ### Notes regarding Secrets:

-* By default, your secrets must be Base-64 encoded which is unecrypted.
+* By default, your secrets must be Base-64 encoded which is unencrypted.
 They also can be accessed by anyone with API or etcd access.
 * Kubernetes has built-in secrets for common scenarios such as kubernetes.io/ssh-auth, which is credentials for SSH authentication.

 ### How to prevent secrets from unwanted access

 * Use Encryption at Rest for Secrets.
-  * This uses a provider like aescbc that is used with ectd to encrypt/decrypt secrets.
+  * This uses a provider like aescbc that is used with etcd to encrypt/decrypt secrets.
 * Add RBAC rules that do least-privilege access.
-* Restrict secress access to other containers.
+* Restrict secret access to other containers.
 * Use a reputable external Secret store provider.
 * Create logging to where a secret has been accessed.

 ### Password Vaults for use of Kubernetes

 * We can use the idea of a password vault to lessen the impact of showing sensitive environment variables in a pod.
 * We will focus on two ways to achieve this:
   * API Calls:
-    * Hashicorp offers API Calls that allow you to access the secret in your runtime environment.
+    * HashiCorp offers API calls that allow you to access the secret in your runtime environment.
   * Vault Agent Sidecar:
     * We can have a sidecar (container running with main application) that grabs secrets from the vault.
     * After that, it will be written to a volume to where the application can read it.
-* A well-known service is Hashicorp Vault
+* A well-known service is HashiCorp Vault